Tennis-Swiatek blows away Sakkari to win windswept Indian Wells | Sports-Games

 Poland's Iga Swiatek blew away Greece's Maria Sakkari 6-4 6-1 to win a windswept Indian Wells final on Sunday and move up to number two in the world rankings.
 Another windy day in the California desert made life miserable for both players, the gusts contributing to an uneven contest littered with nine breaks of serve.

-After losing her first three meetings with the Greek, Swiatek has now come out on top in the last two, with Sunday's victory extending her WTA match win streak to 11.
+"It's pretty crazy because I wasn't expecting to be in that place (final) especially after playing so well in the previous tournament; I didn't know it was possible for me to play that well for that long," said Swiatek, winner of the WTA 1000 event in Doha in February.
+"Today was really crazy because of the conditions."
+After losing her first three meetings with the Greek, Swiatek has now come out on top in the last two, with Sunday's victory extending her WTA match-win streak to 11.

+Sakkari earned a spot in the final by dispatching defending champion Paula Badosa but had no answers for the windy conditions and a focused Swiatek.
+Despite the loss, Sakkari will jump to number three in the world rankings on Monday, matching Stefanos Tsitsipas for the highest ever position achieved by a Greek player.

+The final got off to a scrappy start with four straight breaks of serve but Swiatek got to grips with the tricky conditions first, holding to go 3-2 up and breaking Sakkari to take a one-set lead.
+Sakkari never settled into the contest.
+She held serve to start the second set but after that it was one-way traffic as Swiatek swept five consecutive games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)